-UPDATE – it’s happened!
-Technics has announced the SL-1200 will return in 2016!!
+UPDATE – It happened, Technics has announced that the SL-1200 will return in 2016!

-These decks were nice enough to look at, but lacked the ultimate engineering precision that needed a Japanese manufacturer to build into the design.
+These decks were nice enough to look at but lacked the ultimate engineering precision a Japanese manufacturer built into their designs.
 Critically, they also could never be used in the growing DJ market space, where a solid, non-wobbly deck with excellent environmental isolation was needed.

-Technics engineers got together and essentially decided to design a market-busting turntable with better wow and flutter figures than had ever been seen before, along with excellent signal to noise (rumble) and immunity to vibration from the surroundings.
+Technics engineers got together and essentially decided to design a market-busting turntable with better wow and flutter figures than ever seen before, along with excellent signal to noise (rumble) and immunity to vibration from the surroundings.
 The deck would have a non-spring mounted chassis, quality arm, quartz speed control, a strobe, pitch adjustment – the list went on and on.
-These features were unheard of at the time, at any price!
+These features were unheard of at the time, at any price.

 Studios started using them, as did radio stations that couldn’t afford the even better Technics SP-10.
 DJs soon also realised that you could use these decks in a noisy, vibration-rich club environment with no problems.
 The SL-1200 quickly became legendary in the DJ scene and remains so.

-The SL-1200 series are also extremely robust, meaning that they can survive all sorts of abuse that would see ordinary decks crap out.
-The platter is a rubber and aluminium sandwich, which is excellent for vibration damping and the chassis is also built along the same lines, using heavy rubber and aluminium ‘sandwich’.
+The SL-1200 series decks are also extremely robust.
+They can survive all sorts of abuse that would see ordinary decks crap out.
+The platter is a rubber and aluminium sandwich, which is superb for damping out vibration.
+The chassis is built along the same lines, using a heavy rubber and aluminium ‘sandwich’.

-I aim to fit at least an Ortofon 2M Red, and then owners can upgrade the stylus assembly as they need to, at a later time.
-The 2M range is wonderful in that the body of the cartridge is common to all, but the stylus assembly is upgradable from Red, to Blue, through to Bronze and Black.
-Each time you get a better gem and cantilever, which digs more detail out of the groove due to its finer profile and lower moving mass.
+I aim to fit at least an Ortofon 2M Red.
+Owners can upgrade the stylus as they need to, at a later time.
+The 2M range is wonderful in that the body of the cartridge is common to all, but the stylus assembly is upgradable from Red, to Blue, Bronze and Black.
+Each time you get a better gem and cantilever, digging more out of the groove due to a finer profile and lower moving mass.

-The suspension of the DL-103 is way too firm for the low mass of this arm to control.
+The suspension of the DL-103 is way too firm – the cartridge has a low compliance – for the low mass of this arm to control.
 The end result is a tonearm-cartridge resonance in the low bass area right up in the audio band, leading to mistracking, poor bass performance, accelerated record wear and poor sound.
 Fit a compliant cartridge – magnet or coil – to this deck and get the best out of it.